-PREMISES : Wyvern Barracks - Building 22
+PREMISES : Wyvern Barracks - Building 1

 Is there a water hygiene log book on site YES If yes - please confirm the following: Where is the log book located?
-Building 22 Building 22 Name and position of person responsible for log book?
-Dean Bywood d Has this person received the appropriate training in Legionella Control & is there evidence NO Does the log book contain a copy of the existing Legionella Risk Assessment?
+Building 22 Name and position of person responsible for log book?
+Dean Bywood Dean Bywood Has this person received the appropriate training in Legionella Control & is there evidence NO Does the log book contain a copy of the existing Legionella Risk Assessment?
 YES Does the log book contain written scheme for Legionella control?
 NO Are there any non-conformances outstanding from previous Risk Assessments NO Are monthly temperature checks being taken and regularly recorded?
 YES Is there an attendance log sheet in the book?
 YES If applicable are showers being dismantled, cleaned and disinfected on a regular basis and regularly recorded?
 YES Are CWST's and Hot Water Storage Vessels being monitored on a 6 monthly or Annual basis?
-N/A If applicable are little used outlets being flushed weekly and regularly recorded?
+YES If applicable are little used outlets being flushed weekly and regularly recorded?
 NO If applicable are mixer valves being serviced on an annual basis and regularly recorded?
 N/A If no log book on site, please advise the following: Is the log book held at a different location?
-If yes - please give name of responsible person and fullWe underaddress and telephone numberrelated w nd copies of all s are held centrally d onto a shared Is there an asset register on site?
+If yes - please give name of responsible person and full address and telephone numberWe understand copies related works are held and uploaded onto a sh drive s are held centrally Is there an asset register on site?
 YES Are Safety Data Sheets held for chemicals associated with Legionella control?
 NO